-- 1. use case analysis techniques to carry out the functions of review and make appropriate decisions on files, within the criteria for Associate Prosecutors. - 2. make appropriate file endorsements. - state and demonstrate the principles of effective magistrates' court advocacy and court etiquette required of a prosecution advocate in the Magistrates' Court, including: - · outlining the relevant facts clearly and effectively - using the English language proficiently in relation to legal issues - · presenting a sustained argument that others can understand - preparing and presenting a coherent submission to the court based upon facts, principles and legal authority (including case law) in a structured, concise and persuasive manner - applying the relevant communication skills and techniques of an advocate - · understanding ethics, etiquette and conventions of advocacy. - 4. present cases in Plea Before Venue and Mode of Trial proceedings. - 5. present cases in the absence of a defendant in the magistrates' court, when the defendant does not appear in answer to summons or bail and proof in absence cases. - 6. present cases and take appropriate action in the event of an equivocal plea and other circumstances following appearance by the defendant, including alteration of charges, remands and adjournments. - deal with their responsibilities in Guilty Pleas, Newton Hearings, commenting on Unfair or Inaccurate Mitigation and on matters raised in the Pre-Sentence Report. - 8. deal with applications for exceptional hardship and return of driving licence including listening and questioning skills. - 9-8. represent the CPS in sentencing proceedings in the Magistrates' Court.
+- use case analysis techniques to carry out the functions of review and make appropriate decisions on files, within the criteria for Associate Prosecutors. - 2. make appropriate file endorsements. - 3. state and demonstrate the principles of effective magistrates' court advocacy and court etiquette required of a prosecution advocate in the Magistrates' Court, including: - outlining the relevant facts clearly and effectively - using the English language proficiently in relation to legal issues - presenting a sustained argument that others can understand - preparing and presenting a coherent submission to the court based upon facts, principles and legal authority (including case law) in a structured, concise and persuasive manner - applying the relevant communication skills and techniques of an advocate - understanding ethics, etiquette and conventions of advocacy. - 4. present cases in Plea Before Venue and Mode of Trial proceedings. - 5. present cases in the absence of a defendant in the magistrates' court, when the defendant does not appear in answer to summons or bail and proof in absence cases. - 6. present cases and take appropriate action in the event of an equivocal plea and other circumstances following appearance by the defendant, including alteration of charges, remands and adjournments. - 7. deal with their responsibilities in Guilty Pleas, Newton Hearings, commenting on Unfair or Inaccurate Mitigation and on matters raised in the Pre-Sentence Report. - 8. represent the CPS in sentencing proceedings in the Magistrates' Court.